Freddicus/blinks-game-01/README.md

 8. Add more Blinks to serve as branches as indicated by the growth path.
 9. Stop after four Blinks, and double-click to end the growth.

+The recommended setup (pre-play testing 🙃) is five vertical Blinks (one soil and four trunk) and eight branch Blinks (four on each side).
+That will give you four leaves to play with.

 ### Leaf Phase

 Once the tree is grown, the gameplay loop begins.
 I'm still thinking about how this will work and will need to play test.
 My initial thought is that there are two teams.
 One team responsible for maintaining the left side of the tree and one responsible for maintaining the right side of the tree.